Legendarylion1/Personal-Projects/README.md

 # Personal-Projects

-Thanks for coming to check out my projects.
-In this repository, I have my favorite projects that I have worked on so far.
-My absolute must-see top 3 projects are my [Pokemon Game](#pokemon-game), [Dungeon Crawler](#dungeon-crawler), and my [Casino](#casino).
+Thanks for coming to check out my projects.Check out my top 3 projects [Pokemon Adventure](#pokemon-adventure), [Dungeon Crawler](#dungeon-crawler), and my [Casino](#casino).
 These were my favorite projects to work on.
 I have learned so much over the years and each program in this repository grows in size and complexity.
 This repository showcases my growing knowledge of object-oriented concepts from coding the casino to my most recent Pokemon project.
-These three projects boast my hardest coding problems and you get to read about and see my solutions to all of them.
-A lot of my programming is inspired by the outside world, whether it be challenges that I face and I want to program a solution for them, or my friends and I playing a game that I want to try and recreate.
-The only project that is not in here is a reinforcement-based machine learning project that I am creating to play my Pokemon game.
-I plan on adding it soon so that you can try my Pokemon game and the AI at the same time.
-I hope you can feel the love and passion as you read and appreciate my journey as a software engineer alongside me.
+These three projects boast my hardest coding problems and you get to read about and see my solutions to all of them within their branches.

 ## Projects
 For all of my projects here you can click on the branch below the title or at the top to get more information and to pull the code.